Leonard Hill Films: History

 In 1981, following the success of Amber Waves, an ABC TV movie released the previous year, ABC executive Leonard Hill got together with Amber Waves’ executive producer Phillip Mandelker to form a company where they would start their own production banner.
 The new company was called Hill-Mandelker Films, and held a distribution deal with Novacom, Inc. (which was co-owned by Bruce Paisner and PBS affiliate WGBH in Boston and was renamed King Features Entertainment after being acquired by the Hearst Corporation in 1981).
 Throughout the producing duo's three-year partnership, they produced a significant share of movies like Freedom and Dream House, both in 1981.
-The company had also tried their hand in television series production, with the single season CBS series Tucker's Witch in 1984 and the failed pilot to High School U.S.A. in the year prior.
+The company had also tried their hand in television series production, with the single season CBS series Tucker's Witch in 1982 and the failed pilot to High School U.S.A. in 1984.

+In 1984, Hill met Jon Avnet and it was interested in forming a movie alliance as Avnet sold its films to Fries Entertainment and giving Hill to King Features Entertainment and the next year held an interview that was building a movie alliance.

 When Mandelker died in 1984, the company became Leonard Hill Films.
 The first production produced under this new banner was Mirrors, the 1985 adaptation of the James Lipton book, and continued with movies like The Long Hot Summer (1986), Passion and Paradise (1989), False Arrest (1991), Dead Before Dawn and Stalking Laura (both in 1993).
 In addition, LHF also ventured into television series production with Rags to Riches, which aired for a single season on NBC.

 At one point, Robert O'Connor joined LHF, though only one project, Jack the Ripper (1988), was accredited to Hill-O'Connor Television, a new production company that Hill and O'Connor set up in 1986 to produce television series, miniseries and television movies.
 O'Connor left the company in 1988.